Stape

 The Webkit team, led by Safari, has been at the forefront of combating invasive data collection when it comes to web surfing.
 In a revolutionary move against third-party cookies tracking tactics, they imposed limitations that drastically reduced third-party cookies' lifetime duration to 7 days or even 24 hours.
 However, companies soon found an effective workaround to this limitation with the help of server-side tagging configured on a custom domain.

 In autumn 2022, Safari announced a new change in how they treat cookies.
 They will cap cookie lifetimes to 7 days for responses from third-party IP addresses.
-So, we at Stape created a Cookie keeper power-up and Own CDN feature, about which you can find out more here.
+So, we at Stape created a Cookie Keeper power-up and Own CDN feature.

-In this blog post, I will describe how the limitation of cookie lifetime based on the IP address works and what it means for web advertising and analytics.
-And, of course, how stape can help with the new restriction.
+In this blog post, we will describe how the limitation of cookie lifetime based on the IP address works and what it means for web advertising and analytics.
+And, of course, how Stape can help with the new restriction.

 Apple's Intelligent Tracking Prevention (ITP), which first made its debut in 2017, has seen multiple transformations to become increasingly restrictive with each iteration.
 The main goal of Safari when it comes to tracking limitations is to restrict advertising and analytic networks from profiling users across different websites.
 This helps to enhance user privacy and prevent unwanted tracking of users' online activities on one side.
 But on the other side, this can make it more difficult for advertisers to target users with personalized ads and track the effectiveness of their advertising campaigns.